-In October 2007, we purchased 50% of the common shares of KEYTRADE AG (Keytrade), a global fertilizer trading company headquartered near Zurich, Switzerland.
-See Note 17-Investments in and Advances to Unconsolidated Affiliates, for additional information on Keytrade.
+We own 50% of the common shares of KEYTRADE AG (Keytrade), a global fertilizer trading company headquartered near Zurich, Switzerland.
+See Note 18-Investments in and Advances to Unconsolidated Affiliates, for additional information on Keytrade.

-32. Quarterly Data-Unaudited
+33. Quarterly Data-Unaudited

-The following tables present the unaudited quarterly results of operations for the eight quarters ended December 31, 2007.
-This quarterly information has been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, reflects all adjustments necessary for the fair representation of the information for the periods presented.
+The following tables present the unaudited quarterly results of operations for the eight quarters ended December 31, 2008.
+This quarterly information has been prepared on the same basis as the consolidated financial statements and, in the opinion of management, reflects all adjustments necessary for the fair representation of the information for the periods presented.
 This data should be read in conjunction with the audited financial statements and related disclosures.
 Operating results for any quarter apply to that quarter only and are not necessarily indicative of results for any future period.